Jewelry Studio of Hans Meevis

 Now this is the strength of this technique.
 Namely, it is very difficult to bend square tubing in tight curves.
 But with the copper inside to support the side walls, this becomes easy and clean and neat bends are possible.
 I also solder the ends closed at this point.

-Here is another view.
+Here is another view from a different angle.

 This design calls for elephant hair to be inserted into the tubing and for small diamonds to be pavéd into the unfiled sections (As a side note, the elephant hair is from the 'bottlebrush' of the elephant tail and it picked up around the waterholes in the Chobe Game Reserve when we lived there) So I use a needle files and sanding disks to expose the copper inside.
 It is all a bit rough at this stage, but no matter.
 The final finishing will come when the copper is etched out.